 Final thoughts- 2022 ASUS TUF Gaming F15 review

-Much like the AMD-based TUF Gaming option reviewed several weeks ago, this Intel model is a major step-up from the previous generation, both in terms of performance and overall capabilities in demanding loads and games, but also when it comes to the design, ergonomics, and the available features.
-Among those, the 2022 generation gets better screen options, updated inputs and ports, and support for USB-C charging.
+AMD-based TUF Gaming option reviewed several weeks ago, this Intel model is a major step-up from the previous generation, both in terms of performance and overall capabilities in demanding loads and games, but also when it comes to the design, ergonomics, and the available features.
+Among those, the 2022 generation gets better screen options, updated inputs and ports.

 Throw in the 2022-gen hardware with increased power settings, the updated thermal module, and the addition of a MUX for the un-limited gaming experience, as well as the serious performance gains offered by the Intel 12th gen hardware over the competing Intel/AMD mobile platforms, and the 2022 TUF Gaming F15 FX507 series is now one of the best performance and gaming laptops of the year in the mid to affordable-tier price segment.